keboola/connection-docs/components/use-cases/ecommerce/ecommerce.md

 If you want to use your own Snowflake database, you must provide the host name (account name), user name, password, database name, schema, and a [warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).

-{: .image-popup}
 ![Snowflake Destination](/components/use-cases/ecommerce/------------------.png)

 We highly recommend that you create a dedicated user for the destination component in your Snowflake database.
 Then you must provide the user with access to the Snowflake [Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).

 **Warning:** Keep in mind that Snowflake is **case sensitive** and if identifiers are not quoted, they are converted to upper case.
-So if you run, for example, a query CREATE SCHEMA john.doe;, you need to enter the schema name as DOE in the destination component configuration.
+So if you run, for example, a query CREATE SCHEMA john.doe;, you must enter the schema name as DOE in the destination component configuration.

 More info [here](https://help.keboola.com/components/writers/database/snowflake/).